 Other positions within the Company considered to have a degree of influence of the Company's risk level are the Chairman and Directors.
-These individuals do not receive any remuneration from the Company and are remunerated by a group company.

 B.1.4.
 Performance criteria for entitlement to share options, shares or variable components of remuneration

 No share options, shares or variable remuneration were provided by the Company during the reporting period.